Moelfre (hill)

-Moelfre is a hill in Wales on the far western edge of the Snowdonia National Park, 3 mi from the village of Dyffryn Ardudwy, 5 mi from the village of Llanbedr and about 10 mi from the town of Harlech.
+Moelfre is a large hill in Wales on the far western edge of the Snowdonia National Park, 3 mi from the village of Dyffryn Ardudwy, 5 mi from the village of Llanbedr and about 10 mi from the town of Harlech.
 It forms part of the Rhinogydd range.
 Moelfre reaches a height of 589 m.

 Moelfre is a prominent peak that separates Cwm Nantcol from Ysgethin Valley.
 Moelfre is also known for a legend of three women who worked on the sabbath and were turned into standing stones.